-European patent classification system of codes that groups inventions according to technical area.
-Patent offices worldwide use one or another classification system to organize the numerous patents filed therewith.
+European Patent Classification System of codes classifies inventions according to the technical areas they belong to.
+Patent offices worldwide use one or other classification system to organize the several patents filed in the respective offices.

 - IPC Sections (8)